 So, which one is the better one?

 Everybody has their own choice and preference, and however, for washing machines, we would suggest the POU filter.
 These are either the inline or wall-mounted water filter types.
 They are simply less expensive to buy, easier to install yourself, and they remove foreign substances it goes into your washing machine instead of when it comes into your home.
+If you still want a little more clarity for the particular make and model of your washing machine, a consultation with experts from a reputed Appliance Repair Services should do the needful.

 Whole house sediment filters